-In lake affected waters (lacustuary or fresh water estuary), the average L-IBI and the average MIwb values do not diverge from state guidelines.
-(See Appendix B for additional information and lacustuary locations in each AOC).
+In lake affected waters (lacustuary or fresh water estuary), the average L-IBI/N-IBI and the average MIwb values do not significantly diverge from the State of Ohio's BUI Restoration Targets for fish community.
+(See Appendix B for additional information and lacustuary/nearshore locations in each AOC).